logo

 Extend

 • Flower nature collage: Use the extra flowers, leaves, and small twigs to create a nature collage on paper or cardboard.
-Let kids glue their finds in patterns or free-form designs.
+Glue your finds in patterns or free-form designs.

-• Flower petal potion: Create a pretend “potion” station where kids can mix petals, leaves, and water in a bowl or jar.
+• Flower petal potion: Create a pretend “potion” station - mixing petals, leaves, and water in a bowl or jar.
 It’s a delightful sensory experience and encourages imaginative play!

 • Counting chains: Use the flower chain to practice counting by making each link in the chain represent a certain number, like ten flowers per link.
 It’s a fun way to incorporate counting and measuring skills.